 1. Make it a habit to register for price alerts.
 This goes for purchases that you've recently made.
 Price alerts will tell you when a product has dropped to a price you like.
 And when you've recently purchased at full price, you can request a price adjustment to meet the new deal.

 2. When searching out the best price to get a big ticket item, make sure to check the store reviews to see if other customers enjoyed a good experience with them.
 Additionally it is a good idea to check with the Better Business Bureau as well.
 You want to make sure that the business is legitimate and values you as a client.

 3. Sign up for your favorite online stores' newsletters.
 Many times online stores sends out daily, weekly or monthly newsletters with special sales, discounts and deals.
 If you like to spend less, you might be able to score some great deals on items you were going to purchase anyway.

 4. When you are searching for a location to buy a specific thing and no results are most often from familiar retailers, you ought to be hesitant about entering your data.
 Look for security signs from Verisign or Cybertrust, so that you know the retailer is not out to take your hard earned money.

-3. Once you enjoy the ease of frequent shopping online, it's very important to keep changing the passwords you use for each account.
-Every few weeks roughly, make up a whole new password for the bank and the shopping sites directly.
+5. Whenever you enjoy the comfort of frequent shopping online, it's extremely important to keep changing the passwords you use for each and every account.
+Every couple of weeks roughly, make up a brand new password for the bank as well as the shopping sites directly.
 Use abstract words, combined with numbers and other odd characters for that strongest passwords.